Sterile Drug Substance Manufacturers (7/94)

 Review reprocessed batches and data that were used to validate the process.
 Detailed investigation reports, including the description, cause, and corrective action should be available for the batch to be reprocessed.

 XI.
-LABORATORY TESTING
+LABORATORY TESTING AND SPECIFICATIONS

 The sterility testing of sterile bulk substances should be observed.
 Additionally, any examples of initial sterility test failures should be investigated.
 The release of a batch, particularly of a sterile bulk drug substance, which fails an initial sterility test and passes a retest is very difficult to justify.
 Refer to the Microbiological Guide and Laboratory Guide for additional direction.